abbyfriedman1/myawesomesemester26/_courses/course-05.md

 ---
 course_number: 5
-course_code: "COMM XXXX"
+course_code: "HNFE 2334"
-course_title: "Course Title 5"
+course_title: "Intro to Integrative Health"
-meeting_time: "MW 3:30–4:45 PM"
+meeting_time: "T/TH 3:30–4:45 PM"
-location: "Building Room ###"
-instructor_name: "Professor Name"
+location: "Wallace Hall 340"
+instructor_name: "Young H. Ju"
-instructor_title: "Senior Instructor"
+instructor_title: "Associate Professor"
-instructor_department: "Department Name"
+instructor_department: "Human, Nutrition, Foods, and Exercise"
 ---

-_This is a placeholder page.
-Replace the front matter above with this course's real course code, title, meeting time, location, and your professor's name, title, and department.
-Then replace the section headings and body text below with your own research._

-## About this course
+## About Intro to Integrative Health

 Write a short paragraph about the course itself: what it covers, why you're taking it, and what you're hoping to get out of it this semester.

-## About Professor Name
+## About Young H. Ju

 Write a short bio paragraph about your professor: their academic background, what they teach, and anything else that gives your friends and family a sense of who